Luke460/force-feedback-manager/README.md

 ### ⚠️ Note for Content Manager Users (AC only)

-If you're using **Content Manager** with Assetto Corsa, the LUT must be imported directly through its interface.
+If you're using **Content Manager** with Assetto Corsa, it's recommended to import the LUT directly through its interface.
 Manual placement of the `.ini` file may be ignored by the game if not handled via Content Manager.

 ## How to use LUT files in *Assetto Corsa* with Content Manager